 Back in Egypt, a Lebanese born entertainer named Badia Masabni (pictured left) began opening entertainment clubs in Cairo, Egypt circa 1926.
 Badia’s “sala(s)” featured a variety of acts like singing, music, comedy and eventually dancing, and were suspected to be the first venues to feature fully orchestrated Arabic music.
 A singer and dancer herself, Badia taught many of the dancers working in her club.
 Badia is said to have first introduced western dance forms, stage dynamics and the use of choreography into Egyptian dance’s baladi style, which was, for the most part, un-Westernized up to that point.
 This “new” stage friendly version of Egyptian dance has now become the basis for belly dance style over the last century.
 Many claims that Badia may have been influenced by American cinema’s portrayal of Oriental-style costuming and was the first to use the two-piece tummy revealing costumes in her shows, likely an attempt to appeal to tourists expecting to see on stage what they see in films.

-In the 1920’s, Egypt began producing its own films and typically featured actresses that pulled double duty as dancers.
-By the 1940’s and 1950’s, many dancers whom began dancing in Badia’s clubs, were now cinema stars with dance empires of their own.
+In the 1920s, Egypt began producing its own films and typically featured actresses that pulled double duty as dancers.
+By the 1940s and 1950s, many dancers who began dancing in Badia’s clubs were now cinema stars with dance empires of their own.
 Dancers like Samia Gamal, Tahiya Carioca, Naima Akef, and Hagar Hamdy still epitomize belly dance today.

 Jewels in the Navel